⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Pricing: Free (Android only)

-Best For: Android users who want a completely free app and don't need cloud sync or advanced features.
+Best For: Android users who want a completely free app, no subscription, and don't need cloud sync, AI, or a coach.

 6. Fitbod